12/28/2025

 4. Cater to birds you want to see There’s no sense filling your feeders with millet if what you really want to see is a Cedar Waxwing.
 Pick bird seed that caters to the birds you want to see.
 You don’t have to cater to all birds.
 Consider adding bird houses to your yard several feet away from any bird feeders.

 5. Bully Bird Breeds If you have trouble with "bully birds" like Starlings or Grackles, switching to pure safflower can send them elsewhere.
+You can switch back to sunflower seeds or millet after they have time alone with the safflower seeds to learn not to return.

 The above article may include sponsored content or product affiliate links for which Sparkbird may earn a commission.